Xomega-Net/Xomega.Docs/docs/visual-studio/new-projects/solution-structure.md

 ### SolutionName.Client.Blazor.Common

-This project contains Blazor views, components, and other resources that can be shared between *Blazor Server* and *Blazor Web Assembly* projects.
+This project contains Blazor views, components, and other resources that can be shared between *Blazor Server* and *Blazor WebAssembly* projects.

 :::info
 The project should have **no dependencies** on ASP.NET Core or the specific flavor of the Blazor implementation to remain sharable between different types of Blazor clients.
 :::

 The project contains the following folders and files.
-- **Components** folder contains shared Blazor components, such as the `MainLayout`, `LoginDisplay`, and `NotAuthenticated` component.
+- **Components** folder contains shared Blazor components, such as the `MainLayout` and `LoginDisplay` components.
 - **Views** folder contains generated and custom Blazor views and a menu structure, including a home page.
 - **wwwroot** folder contains shared resources such as CSS files, javascript, and images.
 - `App.razor` file defines the main application component.

-### SolutionName.Client.Blazor.Server

-This project contains ASP.NET Core startup and setup code for a *Blazor Server* client that uses application views and components from the `.Client.Blazor.Common` project.

-The **Pages** folder contains the main `_Host.cshtml` razor page for the app, as well as additional razor pages `SignIn.cshtml` and `SignOut.cshtml` that help you with cookie-based Blazor authentication using Xomega Framework support.

 ### SolutionName.Client.Blazor.Wasm

-This project contains ASP.NET Core Web Assembly startup and setup code for a *Blazor Web Assembly* client that uses application views and components from the `.Client.Blazor.Common` project.
+This project contains WebAssembly startup and setup code for a *Blazor WebAssembly* client that uses application views and components from the `.Client.Blazor.Common` project.
+It also includes WebAssembly-specific implementation classes for authentication and authorization.

-It has the main `index.html` page for the app under the **wwwroot** folder and a custom `AuthenticationStateProvider` implementation that helps configure Blazor Web Assembly authentication for Xomega Framework.
+Standalone WebAssembly projects that are not hosted by the main Blazor app will have a main `index.html` page for the app under the **wwwroot** folder.

+### SolutionName.Client.Blazor

+This is the main Blazor project that contains ASP.NET Core startup and setup code for a Blazor Server client and hosted REST API, as appropriate.
+It  uses application views and components from the `.Client.Blazor.Common` project, and references the `.Client.Blazor.Wasm` WebAssembly project when the latter is hosted by this Blazor app.

 ### SolutionName.Client.Wpf

-This project contains the code for a WPF desktop client for your application that targets .NET5.
+This project contains the code for a WPF desktop client for your application that targets .NET 8.
 The root folder contains the main application in the `App.xaml` files, the main window in the `MainView.xaml` files, and other application files in sub-folders, as follows.

 - **App_Start** folder contains DI-enabled application initialization code.
 - **Controls** folder contains common WPF controls that are used in the application views, e.g., for displaying errors.